 James joined Queen Mary in 2016.
 Prior to this he taught at SOAS, University of London, where he also completed his PhD in 2015.
-James’s research has concentrated on Israeli politics and society, previously with a focus on ethics and militarism, and more recently with a focus on the case of Israel.
-As part of his doctoral research, James spent many months living in Israel/Palestine in order to conduct interviews and participant observation and to improve his knowledge of Hebrew.
+James’s research has concentrated on Israeli politics and society, previously with a focus on ethics and militarism, and more recently with a focus on the removal of Middle Eastern Jewish children from their families in the early years of the State.

-My research examines the connections between practices of ethics, war, and militarism in global politics, with a particular focus on the case of Israel.
-In particular, my work explores how ethics plays a crucial role in sustaining Israeli militarism.
+My past research examined the connections between practices of ethics, war, and militarism in global politics, with a particular focus on the case of Israel.
+In particular, my work has argued that ethics plays a crucial role in sustaining Israeli militarism.
 It shows that ethics has become crucial both in motivating soldiers to participate in military service in Israel and in constraining political activism against Israel's military engagements.
 My findings are based on several months of fieldwork in Israel/Palestine, comprising interviews with key informants and participant-observation.
 This research has been published in journal articles and in a book with Cambridge University Press in 2017.

 Examples of research funding:

 Eastwood, J., Ethics as a Weapon of War: Militarism and Morality in Israel.
 Cambridge: Cambridge University Press, 2017.

 Eastwood, J., “Enabling militarism?
 The inclusion of disabled soldiers in the Israeli military”, International Political Sociology [forthcoming].